-This guide explains exactly what the SSI LinkedIn score measures, why it matters for B2B sales teams, how to improve each pillar, and — crucially — how to go beyond the score itself and combine it with real intent signals to prospect at the right moment.
+This piece covers what the SSI LinkedIn score measures, why it matters for B2B sales teams, how to improve each pillar, and how to go past the score itself by combining it with real-time intent signals so you’re reaching out to the right companies at the right moment.

 What Is the SSI LinkedIn Score?